-- 1. On the burner end of the heater (left), remove the access panel underneath the vent pipe connection - Turn the latches and pull the door panel straight out from the heater. - 2.
-Remove the inner access panel (exhaust cover) and disconnect the vent pipe. - Using a 1/2" wrench, remove the nuts and washers from the inner exhaust cover. - Pull the cover directly off the studs. - 3.
-Clean the combustion chamber (illustrated above), the heat exchanger tubes (see above and left), and the flue pipe - · Use a stiff brush. - Remove ash with a shop vacuum.
+2. Remove the inner access panel (exhaust cover).

+- Using a 1/2" wrench, remove the nuts and washers from the inner exhaust cover. - Pull the cover directly off the studs. - 3.
+Clean the combustion chamber and heat exchanger tubes.
+(Refer to the illustration on page 27.)
+Clean the flue pipe. - Use a stiff brush. - Remove ash from both ends with a shop vacuum.